 The Christian Science Monitor had over 175,000 subscribers in 1988.
 Today it has 53,203 subscribers worldwide, but its circulation has fallen by more than 10% in the past six months.
 Even more startling, the Christian Science Board of Directors recently told a regional membership gathering that only 15,000 of those subscribers are members of the Christian Science church.
 (Thousands of the subscribers are libraries.)
 The Manual of the Mother Church, which provides the rules for church members, requires all members to subscribe to all church periodicals if they can afford it.
 Many of those subscriptions are going to homes with only one church member (a widow, a single person, or a person who married outside the faith).
 It therefore seems highly likely that the Christian Science church today has no more than 30,000 members.
 Around the time of World War II, when the church had to report its membership to the government in order to be allowed to have military chaplains, it reported having 268,915 members in 1936 .

 The Christian Science church will not disclose how many members it has, but one can estimate from U.S. Postal Service data.
-Because of the class of postage used, the USPS requires the church to report how many copies of their Christian Science Sentinel they mail.
-The figures for the past 14 years are:
+Because of the class of postage used, the USPS requires the church to report how many copies of their Christian Science Sentinel they mail worldwide.
+The figures for the past 20 years are:

-At least 1,200 of those copies are going to church "reading rooms."
-No more than 23,000 are going to private homes worldwide.
+At least 1,000 of those copies are going to church "reading rooms" rather than private homes.

 In Article VIII, Section 14, of the Manual, the church's governing instrument, founder Mary Baker Eddy decreed: "It shall be the privilege and duty of every member, who can afford it, to subscribe for the periodicals which are the organs of this Church. . . ."